The Rundown

 PROS

-- Low in protein for dogs who are on a low-protein diet
+- Specifically formulated to provide nourishment for dogs who need to be on a low-protein diet

-- Contains Blue’s special blend of antioxidants, vitamins, and minerals
+- Contains a special blend of antioxidants, vitamins, and minerals

 CONS